KrrishKapoor/Customer-Churn-Prediction-ML-Business-Analysis/README.md

 | Logistic Regression | 0.729    | 0.39      | 0.72   | 0.51     |
 | KNN                 | 0.828    | 0.62      | 0.33   | 0.43     |

-✅ **Interpretation:**
+**Interpretation:**
 Even after feature engineering, Random Forest maintained its top spot.
 However, recall and precision shifts showed that additional features modestly improved the models' stability and interpretability.

 ---

-### ✂️ Feature Importance Insights & Experiment
+### Feature Importance Insights & Experiment

-After running the Random Forest on the feature-engineered dataset, I visualized the **feature importances** to understand which variables contributed most to the model’s decisions.
+After running the Random Forest on the feature-engineered dataset, the **feature importances** were visualized to understand which variables contributed most to the model’s decisions.

 ![Feature Importance](images/Feature_Importance.png)
 **Key insights:**